importerror/PyScripts/README.md

 Few operations which can be planned to do from this script are like Multiple group post, Downloading Profile pics of friends etc.

-Operations what are to be implemented will be put up in Todo.txt
+Operations what are to be implemented will be put up in [Todo](https://github.com/sant0sh/Facebook-Scripts/blob/master/Todo.md)

 ##Contributions